 4. Laughter – Laughing is good for us.
 As the saying goes, laughter is the best medicine.
 It has been found to increase circulation, lower blood pressure and more.
 Watching a good comedy on TV can be a great way to find something to laugh about.

-5. How-To – With cable channels such as HGTV and the Food Network, you can actually learn how to do almost anything to or for your home.
+5. How-To – With cable channels such as HGTV and the Food Network, you can learn how to do almost anything from your TV.

 6. Excitement – Contest shows such as American Idol, Survivor and The Amazing Race give you the fun and excitement of having favorites and rooting for a winner.
 The benefits of sports for non-sports watchers.